 If Hill’s battle with depression is tackled upfront, a continuous and related thread which runs throughout the book is death.
 At times he seems almost literally surrounded by it.
 A photograph of him as a young child shows him being helped into a pedal car by father Graham with godfather Jo Bonnier, Wolfgang Von Tripps, Bruce McLaren, Stirling Moss and Tony Brooks looking on.
 Bonnier, McLaren and Von Tripps would be killed in racing accidents in the years ahead.

 It was Graham Hill who had the task of holding Team Lotus together in the wake of Jim Clark’s death in 1968, and the reader is struck by the parallel in Damon having to become team leader at Williams following the loss of Ayrton Senna in Imola, 1994.
 That he won the very next race in Spain is a fact often overlooked, but there is no doubting that Hill worked hard to rebalance the team in the months following the catastrophe in San Marino.

-His description and explanation of the Senna accident makes for compelling reading.
-Not only was he an eye-witness, lying in 3rd place behind Michael Schumacher at the time, he provides analysis into the behaviour of the Williams-Renault on the approach to Tamburello corner immediately following a Safety Car period during which tyre temperatures and pressure had fallen.
+His description and explanation of the Senna accident make for compelling reading.
+Not only was he an eye-witness, lying in 3rd place behind Michael Schumacher at the time, but he also provides analysis into the behaviour of the Williams-Renault on the approach to Tamburello corner immediately following a Safety Car period during which tyre temperatures and pressure had fallen.